ToshiyukiDoma/OjiisanSubscreen/README.md

 - Customizable buttons.
 You can also relocate them anywhere on the screen by editing the config.json

 Usage:
+- Set your sound voltex to borderless fullscreen
 - Open and modify config.json to
     - Configure your background directory (Set by default at backgrounds)
     - Set which monitor it will open to (Set by default at 1)